srsudar/eg/eg/examples/git.md

 # add

-`git add` is used to make files and changes known to git.
+`add` is used to make files and changes known to git.

 Add `foo.py`: